smarkusg/openfodder/BUGS.md

 * Out of bounds memory accesses.
 Numerous code accessed past either the beginning or end of a few arrays.
 This was not really a noticable problem on the Amiga or in Dos but is on a modern OS with virtual memory (especially on dynamically allocated memory)

 * Having a grenade explode at the bottom right corner of a map would cause memory corruption after the map array

+* Some maps from the demos version may cause problems (AOS4)